How to watch the Marvel movies in order - chronological, timeline and more

 - Catch Tom Holland, Samuel L Jackson and Jake Gyllenhaal in Spider-Man: Far from Home on NOW TV (sponsored link)

 You can now have a Marvel movie marathon thanks to Disney Plus having the full catalogue of films on the platform (bar a few minor films missing).
-You can sign up to Disney Plus for a seven day free trial – afterwards it’s £5.99 a month.
+You can sign up to Disney Plus for £5.99 a month or £59.99 a year.

 So here are your options for watching the Marvel movies in order (and if you’re a fan of rival publisher DC, here’s how to watch the DC movies in order too).